Deathtrap (play): Synopsis

 Two weeks have elapsed, Clifford is working on his manuscript but Sidney continues to suffer from writer's block.
-Porter Milgrim, Sidney's attorney, throws suspicions on Clifford by alerting Sidney that he has seen Clifford locking his manuscript into his desk drawer.
-Sidney surreptitiously reads Clifford's manuscript and discovers that Clifford is writing a play called Deathtrap based directly on the plot to cause Myra's heart attack.
+Porter Milgrim, Sidney's attorney, throws suspicions on Clifford by alerting Sidney that he has seen Clifford locking his manuscript in his desk drawer.
+Sidney surreptitiously reads Clifford's manuscript and discovers that Clifford is writing a play called Deathtrap based directly on the plot that caused Myra's heart attack.
 Sidney confronts Clifford, who threatens to move out and write the play regardless of whether Sidney wants him to or not.
 Sidney agrees to help Clifford write his play.